-The challenge is to come up with the correct “weight” factors for all the connections inside the neural network, which is why it needs to be trained.
+Training a neural network means feeding the network the data it needs to generate outcomes.
+The challenge is to develop the correct “weight” factors for all the connections inside the neural network, which is why it needs to undergo training.

-In this context, “training” means that we feed the neural network data from multiple website visitors -- things like visitor features (which web pages users have visited), as well as indicators of their eventual purchase decisions from us (which are labeled as "yes" or "no").
+In our car dealership example, we would feed the neural network data from multiple website visitors.
+The data would include visitor features such as which web pages users have visited.
+The data would also include indicators of their eventual purchase decisions from us, which are labeled as "yes" or "no."

 The neural network processes all these data, adjusting the weights of each neuron until the neural network makes appropriate calculations for each person within the training data.
-Once that step is done, the weights are fixed, and the neural network can more accurately predict the outcome for new website visitors.
+Once that step is complete, the weights are fixed, and the neural network can more accurately predict new website visitors' outcomes.